 Break down the information your site collects in each step.
 Analyze whether it’s personal or financial, B2B or B2C.

 Make sure each page that involves an exchange of data is protected by SSL encryption.
 Some designers fail to secure pages that don’t involve financial information because they fear the way SSL encryption will affect page performance.
-However, any slight affect encryption might have on speed is worth it to prevent security issues.
+However, any slight effect encryption might have on speed is worth it to prevent security issues.
 The green lock in the address bar tells users your website is safe, and your organization cares enough to protect them.

 Most users fear hackers stealing their sensitive information, but they don’t understand how it happens or what they need to do to protect themselves.
 Just like designers must convince stakeholders security is important in every aspect of web interactions, it’s helpful to explain security precautions to users.